sparkflows/sparkflows-docs/docs/gcp/admin-guide/gcp-prerequisites.rst

 -------------

-Below are the prerequisites for Integrating GCP in Fire Insights:
+Below are the prerequisites for Integrating GCP in Sparkflows:

 .. list-table::
    :widths: 15 20 30